-Response to the lockdown emergencies by demonstrating the capability of the Department of Campus Safety and the campus community to conduct appropriate Lockdown Procedures to manage and control building lockdowns.
+Response to a lockdown emergency by demonstrating the capability of the Department of Campus Safety to conduct appropriate Lockdown Procedures.

-Campus Lockdown procedures can be found in the Student and Employee Emergency Preparedness Handbooks and on the College Campus Security webpage at www.raritanval.edu/security under the Emergency Procedures tab.
+Campus Lockdown procedures can be found on page 27 of this document and in the Student and Employee Emergency Preparedness Handbooks.